tutorial-MRI-recon/tutorial/README.md

-- this readme file accompanies the python script, script_sigpy_sense_wavelet_R4_uniform.py, as part of the TBME image reconstruction tutorial
+- this readme file accompanies the python script, script_sigpy_sense_wavelet_R4_uniform.py, as part of an image reconstruction tutorial

 - environment.yaml file should allow for creating the environment to reproduce the results